Modos-Labs/Glider/README.md

 - tcon_vact is equal to vact, which is 1650 in this case
 - tcon_vsync is generally set to 1
-- tcon_vbp is generally set to 2 (It depends on the screen used.
-If the image is vertically shifted, adjust this value)
+- tcon_vbp is generally set to 2, or 1 is mirroring is used (It depends on the screen used.
+If the image is vertically shifted, adjust this value.)
 - tcon_vfp is equal to vblk - vfp - tcon_vsync - tcon_vbp, which is 33 - 19 - 1 - 2 =  11 in this case
 - tcon_hact is equal to hact divide by 4, which is 2200 / 4 = 550 in this case
 - tcon_hsync is generally set to 2